Henry Kravis: Personal life

 Kravis has been married three times.
 His first marriage to Helene Diane "Hedi" Shulman ended in divorce.
 They had three children, Harrison S. Kravis (b.
 1972, d.
 1991 car accident), Robert R. Kravis (b.
 1973), and Kimberly Kravis Schulhof (b.
 1975).
 Hedi remarried to James Thompson Ruger, son of William B. Ruger and died of cancer on April 2, 1997, at age 49.
 Kravis later married New York designer Carolyne Roehm (born Carolyne Jane Smith) in 1985, but the marriage ended in divorce in 1993.
 Kravis is currently married to a prominent Canadian economist, and former columnist and TV personality in Canada, Marie-Josée Drouin.
 She sits on the boards of the Memorial Sloan-Kettering Cancer Center, the Robin Hood Foundation, and is the president of the Museum of Modern Art board of directors.

-Kravis mainly lives in New York City and has a seasonal residence in Palm Beach, Florida; he also owns homes in New York City; Southampton, New York; Paris; and Sharon, Connecticut.
+Kravis mainly lives in New York City and has a seasonal residence in Palm Beach, Florida; he also owns homes in Southampton, New York; Paris; and Sharon, Connecticut.